Vinegar Soaks (to heal skin)

 What are vinegar soaks?

-Vinegar soaks are extremely useful for a wide range of skin issues.
-They are best for healing cuts, sores, scabs, open wounds, or superficial skin infections – vinegar soaks help the skin stay clean and heal quicker.
+Vinegar soaks are a simple, effective treatment for many skin problems.
+They work especially well for cuts, sores, scabs, open wounds, and superficial skin infections by helping the skin stay clean and heal faster.

-The key ingredient in vinegar is acetic acid, which is a mild acid that chews up bacteria, yeast, and scabs.
-It does not matter which vinegar you use – white vinegar is cheapest, but apple cider vinegar or rice vinegar will work fine.
-You dilute the vinegar with warm water (see recipe below).
+The active ingredient, acetic acid, is a mild acid that breaks down bacteria, yeast, and scabs.
+Any vinegar works—white vinegar is cheapest, but apple cider vinegar or rice vinegar are also fine.
+Just dilute the vinegar with warm water (recipe below) before use.

 How do I make vinegar soaks?